 Simulations to obtain the ramp rate and/or V-T (output voltage vs. time) tables are relatively straight forward.
-For each simulation corner (minimum, typical, maximum) four two V-T data sets are required; one rising and one falling set for the buffer output switching low to high, the other is and one rising and one falling set for the buffer output switching high to low.
-This data can then be reported as a rising and falling dV/dt ratios (the 'ramp rate') or the actual V-T data may be reported directly.
+For each simulation corner (minimum, typical, maximum) four V-T data sets are required; one rising and one falling set for the buffer output switching low to high and one rising and one falling set for the buffer output switching low to high and one rising and falling dV/dt ratios (the 'ramp rate') or the actual V-T data may be reported directly.